mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 (enhanced), Transceiver 500 km
 (improved), Voder Speaker (broad spectrum), Weapon Mount (small), Wireless Data Link

 Sea Shepherd: The sea shepherd is a dolphinoid robot that Dolphins use to assist them in herding and guarding schools of marine life.
-Several sea shepherds will work with a single Dolphin, responding to commands much like a Terran sheepdog to a farmer.
+Several sea shepherds will work with a single Dolphin, responding to commands much like a [[Terra|Terran]] sheepdog to a farmer.
 Sea shepherds are also capable of guarding schools of marine life and fighting off predators.
 These robots are quite capable at the tasks they were designed for, and able to respond to quite complex commands, but are easily confused if placed in situations they are not programmed for.

 **_Personal Services Bot_**